Horsham District Football League: History

-The league in its present form was created in 1946.
-Prior to World War 2 a number of local leagues existed around Horsham, shrinking to one in 1934.
-The clubs that played in the previous incarnation in 1934 were Green Park (which won the premiership), CYMS, Quantong, Adelphians, Church of England, Longerenong and Pimpinio Seconds.
-The clubs that played in 1946 were Kalkee (which won the premiership), Horsham Homers, Wonwondah, Jung, Wail, Laharum, RSL, Longerenong College, Taylors Lake and YCW.
+Prior to World War Two a number of local Australian Rules football leagues existed around Horsham.
+The clubs that played in Horsham Junior (District) Football League in 1934 were Green Park (which won the premiership), Adelphians, Horsham CYMS, Church of England, Longerenong, Pimpinio Reserves and Quantong.
+In 1935 the competition name was referred to as the Horsham District Football League, with the term "junior" meaning a "minor" league back in the 1930's.

+In 1944, the Horsham Junior Football Association was formed from the following clubs - Homing Club, Horsham Seniors, Horsham YCW, Kalkee, Laharum, Longerenong College and Wail, with Horsham YCW winning the premiership, with Wail winning the flag in 1945.

+The clubs that played in 1946 Horsham District Junior Football League were Kalkee (which won the premiership), Horsham Homers, Horsham RSL, Horsham YCW, Jung, Laharum, Longerenong College, Taylors Lake, Wail and Wonwondah.

 In 1982 the league expanded after the West Wimmera Football League disbanded and five clubs joined: Goroke, Noradjuha, Douglas-Harrow-Miga Lake, Gerang - Kiata, and Netherby-Lorquon.
 This brought the total to sixteen clubs.
 Since then all of these West Wimmera clubs have gone into recess, and Imperials-Wonwondah moved to the Wimmera Football League in 1983.

 In 1986 netball was introduced with Kalkee winning the first eight A grade premierships.
 Under 16 football commenced in 1998 with the demise of the Horsham District Junior Football League which included clubs from the HDFL and WFL.
 Under 13s was included the next year but the grades changed to under 17 in 2006 and under 14 in 2007.

 In 2000, after the folding of the Ararat & District Football Association, Stawell Swifts and Great Western joined the competition.